 Better Investment Methodology – Improve Risk-adjusted Investment Returns.

-Please look at the chart above to see a theoretical historical comparison between our Balanced Model and the SPY (S&P500 ETF) from 2004 – 4/26/2012.
-We use proprietary diversification and risk management methodologies which substantially reduce the chance of large losses in your portfolio.
-Our methodology is based on Dynamic Asset Allocation … much less volatile (risky) than the models you often see used by large brokerage firms or other “independent advisors”.
-When your serious money is involved, we strive to be as boring as possible.
-Here are the model portfolio backtest assumptions for your information.
+Dale Beals developed our proprietary diversification and risk management methodologies to substantially reduce the chance of large losses in your portfolio.
+Our approach is based on the concepts of Dynamic Asset Allocation and Risk Parity.
+It is much less volatile (risky) than the models you often see used by large brokerage firms or other advisors.
+Essentially we have taken traditional diversification and asset allocation to the next level by improving on two major shortcomings with Modern Portfolio Theory:

-Our Dynamic Asset Allocation model does require more time, more work, and more client attention from your advisor than other approaches, which may explain why so few commission-based or “fee-based” advisors use something similar.
-It is more akin to the approach used by some major university endowments, than what is normally available to individual investors.
+Our Dynamic Asset Allocation is more akin to the approach used by some major university endowments, than what is normally available to individual investors.

 The closer you are to retirement, the more devastating a big loss is.
 That is why a methodology that seeks to avoid big losses is so critical.
 Risk management must be an integral part of the model.
 The asset allocation methodology must also adapt to changes in the market, so that the expected risk of the portfolio is kept reasonably close to the risk the client originally accepted.
 Sophisticated investors and money managers understand how investment volatility can cause you to to end up with less money at retirement time than your projections indicated.